ayana-morgenstern/DH5000/computational creativity-notes.md

 ### Tools/Exercises?:

-- Maybe print of some Generonimos and try and apply it to a game? *http://www.galaxykate.com/generominos/generominos.pdf* Print some off and go through the scenarios maybe?
+- Maybe print of some Generonimos and try and apply it to a game? *<http://www.galaxykate.com/generominos/generominos.pdf>* Print some off and go through the scenarios maybe?
 See how to use these cards to understand HOW computers work better/how input/output is played out.
-- http://tracery.io : text generating (can create twitter bots). *this is a pretty complex tool tbh*
+- <http://tracery.io> : text generating (can create twitter bots). *this is a pretty complex tool tbh*
-- Elegy to a dead world: creative writing game
+- Elegy to a dead world: creative writing game. <https://www.youtube.com/watch?v=bfps2HKE4B4>
+- Sketch-a-bit (Android Game)